ITalkAnimals/Aerial/selfhost/README.md

 ## Extensions

 Extensions can be either in the form of a single file or in the form of a folder.
+These are mostly [FortnitePy Extensions](https://fortnitepy.readthedocs.io/en/latest/ext/commands/extensions.html), but with a few extra requirements.

 ### Simple / Single File